Jackson214/Jackson214/README.md

 # 💫 About Me:
-I'm a Computer Engineer and Pilot!
+I'm a Computer Engineer/Research Scientist and Pilot!
-I love to work on aircraft systems!
+I love to work on aircraft systems and simulation!

 ## 🌐 Socials: